ericyoondotcom/RoboticsSimulator/README.md

 Developed by Eric Yoon, 2020 |
 [yoonicode.com](yoonicode.com)

-3D Models by Michael Barr and Kensuke Shimojo.
+3D Models by Kensuke Shimojo.
 Thank you!